New stadium for Commanders is a political football for local leaders

 “Of course, I never thought they would change it.
 But times have moved forward,” he said.

-“This will make numerous people happy, and it will also will make numerous people sad,” he said, adding he thought that fans who grew up with the name and never saw it as offensive felt they have lost something in important to them.
+“This will make numerous people happy, and it will also make numerous people sad,” he said, adding he thought that fans who grew up with the name and never saw it as offensive felt they have lost something important to them.

 The Commanders name, Branch said, had little bearing on whether he and many other lawmakers would now more aggressively try to keep the team’s stadium in Maryland.

+“They should stay in that stadium right where they are,” Branch said, citing the economic needs of the state.
+But the new name didn’t mean most of Maryland would start rooting for the Washington Commanders.

-“We have a team that we love, which is, of course, The Ravens,” he said.
+“We have a team that we love, which is, of course, the Ravens,” he said.
 “I’m not looking for two teams.”

-Barnes, the House deputy whip, said lawmakers who represent the community near FedEx community are very eager to keep The Commanders playing in Prince George’s County, provided it made financial sense.
+Del.
+Ben Barnes (D-Prince George’s), who represents the county home to FedEx Field, said lawmakers who represent the community near the stadium are very eager to keep the Commanders playing in Prince George’s County, provided it made financial sense.

 “The team name announcement is exciting for fans, but the calculus on keeping the team here has to be driven by dollars and cents, and what the team contributes to the local economy,” he said.